HereNotThere/react-fe-challenge/README.md

 ## Description

-This project is designed to test your knowledge of front-end web technologies and assess your ability to create front-​end UI products with attention to details, standards, and user-experience.
+This project is designed to test your knowledge of front-end web technologies and assess your ability to create front-end UI products with attention to details, standards and user-experience.

 ## Assignment